tldr-pages/tldr/pages/common/weasyprint.md

 > Render HTML to PDF or PNG.
 > More information: <https://weasyprint.org/>.

-- Render a HTML file to PDF:
+- Render an HTML file to PDF:

 `weasyprint {{path/to/input.html}} {{path/to/output}}.pdf`

-- Render a HTML file to PNG, including an additional user stylesheet:
+- Render an HTML file to PNG, including an additional user stylesheet:

 `weasyprint {{path/to/input.html}} {{path/to/output}}.png --stylesheet {{path/to/stylesheet.css}}`